EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/screen-readers.md

     * **Accessibility Tree**
 * We have a direct relation between the **Document Object Model** and the **Accessibility Tree**
     * If the DOM is not optimal, the Accessibility Tree won't be optimal

+> The accessibility tree and the DOM tree are parallel structures.
+Roughly speaking the accessibility tree is a subset of the DOM tree (W3C).

 ---

 # Screen Readers